PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 their were concerns regarding explicitly passing all the properties to the base class using CRTP as it was felt to be unnecessary.
 Having inheritance also introduces runtime polymorphism which was against one of the design consideration i.e. have everything compile time and avoid any overhead.
-The base executor besides a few common functionality didn't do much and was discarded.
+The base executor didn't add a lot besides allowing code sharing of a few common functionality and thus it was discarded.

-* Overload Mechanism
+* Property Inheritance

-In this design, the supported executor properties specified as templated parameters were inherited from.
-With this design executors would not need to provide the `require` or `prefer` and `query` member functions inside the executor for each property it wants to allows association with and support customizing.
-This design was not fully explore, so the potential drawbacks are not know completely.
+In this design, the executor inherits from the properties it supports (which are defined as template parameters for the executor class).
+With this design, executors would not need to provide the `require` or `prefer` and `query` member functions inside the executor for each property it wants to allow association with and support customizing.
+This design was not fully explored, so the potential drawbacks are not know completely.
 A snippet is available `here <https://godbolt.org/z/zhKM6e>`_.
 It was decided to not go with this design forward due to the potential complications, minimal support of properties for executors in PCL and deviation from the property customization mechanism design implemented in other implementations of the executor design proposal mentioned above in the document.
 Once more properties to be used w.r.t PCL are made available and use cases for these properties comes up.
-This design can be considered and looked at. and
+This design can be considered and looked at.

 * Unified Shape with Compile Time Support

 Since each executor could have a different shape type, a unified shape type would provide a more uniform API.
 The compile time support for shapes would also bring performance benefits.
 The compile time aspect was ditched since in most scenarios the value of the shape was determined at runtime and rarely at compile time.
-The unified shape was also deemed unnecessary since for most executors `std::size_t` or and `int` was sufficient and only a custom shape was needed for GPU (CUDA) code for which tje shape could explicitly specified.
+The unified shape was also deemed unnecessary since for most executors `std::size_t` or `int` was sufficient and only a custom shape was needed for GPU for which the shape could be explicitly specified.

 Conclusion
 =================================

-Executors in PCL a very new concept and will mature as more functions are supported and is more widely used.
+Executors in PCL is a very new concept and will mature as they are more widely used across PCL.
-The design will also go though more changes and iterations as more feedback from the community is received and the C++ executor proposal itself evolves.
+The design will also go though more changes and iterations as feedback from the community is received and the C++ executor proposal itself evolves.

 References